The premier source for Pacific Northwest salmon, steelhead, and halibut fishing information & trips.

 • Upon retaining two adult silver salmon on the Kenai River, anglers may not fish for any species below the mouth of the Killey River.

 Have a question, like to book some dates?
-Use our online information / booking request form, or check on the left sidebar to see if our live help is currently online!
+Use our online information / booking request form.

 - Our Privacy Policy -